ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

 Pearson's correlation, like OLS, is 'unbiased' in our first Monte Carlo study because these two kinds of error-inflation factors mutually balanced one another across the \( M = 200 \) iterations.
 Some iterations have a larger than expected positive error, others have a larger than expected negative error.
 In some cases, the inflation/deflation factors may effectively cancel out.
 </p>

 From the above description of where these extra errors come from (shared and non-shared map patterns), we find no reason why the added error should be positive rather than negative.
-This means that our state of knowledge is one of <em>information symmetry</em> with respect to the SA-induced error.
+This means that our prior state of knowledge is one of <em>information symmetry</em> with respect to the SA-induced error.

-If we wanted to, we could design a Monte Carlo study that adds an SA-induced error that is always positive or always negative, in which case OLS would obviously appear biased.
-The reason studies in spatial statistics tend to be designed like our 'Study 1' is that we rarely, if ever, have the kind of information that would be required to know or even suspect in advance that an SA-induced error is positive or negative.
-By contrast, our study design here reflects the usual (prior) state of knowledge, which is ignorance with respect to the sign of the SA-induced error.
+The reason studies in spatial statistics tend to be designed like our 'Study 1' is that we rarely, if ever, the kind of information that would be required to know or even suspect in advance that an SA-induced error is positive or negative; nor do we have specific information on whether some particular spatial pattern in the data

+Our study design here reflects the usual (prior) state of knowledge, which is ignorance with respect to the sign of the SA-induced error.
+We want our model to identify information in the data, including spatial arrangement, that can guide our inferences with respect to regression relationships and SA (effectively sorting out that mash-up of spatial patterns, cutting out its distortion of covariances).

 ### Monte Carlo study 2: pre-whitening and OLS regression